Peter Tomasi: Career

-He penned the screenplay for the animated feature film The Death of Superman.
+Tomasi penned the screenplay for the 2018 animated feature film The Death of Superman.
 Directed by Jake Castorena and Sam Liu, this is the eleventh film in the shared animated film continuity series: The DC Animated Movie Universe and the first of a two-part animated feature based on the comic book story arc of the same name, with part one released on August 7, 2018.

-Tomasi became the new writer for Detective Comics as of issue No. 994.
+That same year, Tomasi became the new writer for Detective Comics as of issue No. 994.
 He concluded his run with Detective Comics issue No. 1033.

+On October 12, 2023, Tomasi and a group of colleagues announced at the New York Comic Con that they were forming a cooperative media company called Ghost Machine which would publish creator-owned comics, and allow the participating creators to benefit from the development of their intellectual properties.
+The company publishes its books through Image Comics, and its founding creators include Geoff Johns, Brad Meltzer, Jason Fabok, Gary Frank, Bryan Hitch, and Francis Manapul, all of whom would produce comics work exclusively through that company.
+Tomasi's inaugural work for the company would be writing The Rocketfellers, with Manapul providing the art.
+The series' premise is based on the idea that Manapul explains thus: "The best place to hide when you're in the Witness Protection Program perhaps is through a different time."
+The story depicts a 26th century dysfunctional family who when threatened, flee by traveling through time to the year 2024, where they to encounter the strange inhabitants and culture of that era, only to find that the threat they thought they had escaped has followed them.

 Personal life

 Tomasi has a son.
 In a February 2011 interview with Comic Book Resources, Tomasi discussed how his then-eight-year-old son influenced his approach to writing Damian Wayne in Batman and Robin.
 Tomasi also spoke about his son's influence on the way he writes Superman's son, Jon.